SoccerStatsUS/soccerdata/README.md

+0. Fix giant ASL team name bug issue - easy but producing a lot of errors.
+1. Convert bios to yaml.

 # Error detection

 # This is an attempt to minimize errors; there will inevitably still be stuff that this doesn't check.